 Press Trust of India | New Delhi July 25, 2016

-The Central Vigilance Commission (CVC) has started examining suspicious" transactions of government employees to check corruption.
+The Central Vigilance Commission (CVC) has started examining suspicious" banking transactions of government employees to check corruption.

 The first-of-its-kind initiative has been started under the aegis of Central Vigilance Commissioner K V Chowdary, who late last year got the anti-corruption watchdog included in the list of government agencies authorised to seek details from Financial Intelligence Unit (FIU) on dubious financial transactions.